openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 on(type: 'imsRegStateChange', slotId: number, imsType: ImsServiceType, callback: Callback<ImsRegInfo\>): void

-Enables listening for **imsRegStateChange** events for the SIM card in the specified slot.
+Enables listening for **imsRegStateChange** events.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.